Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/README.md

 # VisionTransformer-Re-implementation-from-Scratch
-A Re-implementation of Vision Transformer from scratch based off of the paper 'An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale'
+A fun Re-implementation of the Vision Transformer from scratch based off of the paper 'An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale'

 # Vision Transformer (ViT) Overview - image from paper
  <h1 align="center"><img src="https://github.com/Obafemi-Jinadu/VisionTransformer-Re-Implementation-from-Scratch/blob/5fd16a834708566c30b48b07a2faa79e099ea4c9/files/vitoverview.png" width=700/></h1>